-DISCRIMINATION COMPLAINT FORM
+DISCRIMINATION COMPLAINT FORM - Page 2

-Have you filed, or intend to file, a complaint regarding the matter raised with any of the follow ing?
-If yes, please provide the filing dates for all that apply.
-NCDOT USDOT, FTA, FHWA State or Federal Court Other Have you discussed the complaint with any CAMPO representative?
-If yes, provide the name , position, and date of discussion.
-Please provide any additional information that you believe would assist with an investigation.
-Briefly explain what remedy, or action, you are seeking for the alleged discrimination.
+Have you filed, or intend to file, a complaint regarding the matter raised with any of the follo wing?
+If yes, please provide the filing dates.
+Check all that apply.
+NC Department of Transportation ☐ Federal Highway Administration US Department of Transportation Other Have you discussed the complaint with any Capital Area MPO representative?
+If yes, provide de the name, position, and date of discussion.
+Please provide any additional information that you believe would assist with an investigation 1.
+Driefly explain what remarks are action, are you explains for the allowed discrimination Briefly explain what remedy, or action, are you seeking for the alleged discrimination.
 WE CANNOT ACCEPT AN UNSIGNED COMPLAINT.
-PLEASE SIGN AND D ATE THE COMPLAINT FORM BELOW.
-COMPLAINANT'S SIGNATURE DATE MAIL COMPLAINT FORM TO: Capital Area MPO ATTN:Title VI 1 Fenton Main St., Suite 201 CARY, NC 27511 984-542-3601 FOR OFFICE USE ONLY Date Complaint Received:Processed by: Case #: Referred to: NCDOT FHWA FTA Date Referred: EOWS-ECR (Rev 02/15)
+PLEASE SIGN AND DATE THE COMPLAINT FORM BELOW.
+COMPLAINANTIO CIONATURE COMPLAINANT'S SIGNATURE DATE

+MAIL COMPLAINT FORM TO:

+N.C.
+Capital Area MPO

+1 Fenton Main Street, Suite 201

+Cary, NC 27511

+984-542-3601

+FOR OFFICE USE ONLY

+Date Complaint Received:

+Processed by:

+Case #:

+Referred to: NCDOT FHWA Date Referred: